prithivjp/avsdmux4x1_3v3/README.md

 You can add as many number of panes according to your requirement.If you feel like changing
 the color of the waveforms or background,  ``` Tools > Control Panel > Waveforms > Color Scheme ```.

-The waveforms file in the repositary is shows the input output waveforms of all the three applications.
+The waveforms file in the repositary shows the input output waveforms of all three applications.

 ### Spice Netlist
 You can also view the spice netlist of your schematic. ``` View > Spice Netlist ```.